awsdocs/aws-doc-sdk-examples/ruby/README.md

 ### Resolving dependencies

-To resolve the dependencies declared in the [Gemfile](Gemfile), run the below commands from this `/ruby` directory:
+To resolve the dependencies declared in the [Gemfile](Gemfile), run the following commands from this `/ruby` directory:
 ```bash
 gem install bundler
 bundle install